chanchan098/Docs/build-tools/maven.md

 #### Importing Dependencies

  projects can import managed dependencies from other projects.
+This is accomplished by declaring a POM artifact as a dependency with a scope of "import".

 Project B:
 ```xml